codewith-habib/Mastering-Docker-A-Comprehensive-Learning-Path/README.md

 - Docker Installation with WSL on Windows 10/11
 - Core Concepts: Containers and Images
 - Docker's Usage of Linux kernel
-- Internal Docker MMchanisms and Operations
+- Internal Docker Mechanisms and Operations
 - How Docker Works on Our Machine

-### 2. Docker Commands and Container Management
+### <a name="m2-docker-commands-and-container-management"></a> 2.
+Docker Commands and Container Management

 - Using the Docker Client
 - Container Lifecycle Management